cynegeirus/highspeedtrain-gps-log-dataset/README.md

 The EXIF GPS Recorder application displays speed in **km/h** in the user interface (as shown in the screenshot).
 However, within the exported `.plist`, the `gpsSpeed` value is stored in **m/s**.
 Therefore, it must be converted to the project standard **km/h** using `speed_kmh = gpsSpeed * 3.6`.

 ---

+## License

+This project is licensed under the [LICENSE](LICENSE).
+See the license file for details.

+---

+## Issues, Feature Requests or Support

+Please use the Issue > New Issue button to submit issues, feature requests or support issues directly to me.
+You can also send an e-mail to akin.bicer@outlook.com.tr.